 It’s more clustered than ever.

-Perhaps the most fundamental shift of the last decade is the trend toward multi-property management.
+Perhaps the most fundamental shift of the last decade is the trend toward above property management.

 Today, 1 RM with 5, 15, 25 hotels is the norm while single-property DORMs are nearly extinct.

-Legacy RMSs were built exclusively for the needs of the 1-hotel RM with a single large, complex property to manage (often a city center or resort) where every decision is high stakes.
+Legacy RMSs were built exclusively for the needs of the 1-hotel revenue manager with a single, large, complex property to manage (often a city center or resort) where every decision is high stakes.

-These single-property RMs had expert knowledge of the local market and operated outside the constant time constraints multi-property managers face today.
+These single-property revenue managers had expert knowledge of the local market and operated outside the constant time constraints that above-property managers face today.

 For example, today’s RMSs prize:

-- Diving deeply into a single property from the very start vs. a multi-property manager’s need to login and be shown what property to focus on first, second, third.
+- Diving deeply into a single property from the very start vs. an above-property manager’s need to login and be shown what property to focus on first, second, third, etc.

-- Providing a huge dump of as much data as possible vs. a multi-property manager’s need to quickly see and focus on just the most worthwhile, actionable opportunities and dive in deeper only when needed.
+- Providing a huge dump of as much data as possible vs. an above-property manager’s need to quickly identify and understand the most significant data points, actionable opportunities, and to dive in deeper only when needed.

-- Providing strict oversight and granular control over every decision vs. a multi-property manager’s need to automate all but the most critical decisions.
+- Providing strict oversight and granular control over every decision vs. an above-property manager’s need to automate all but the most critical decisions.

-Here’s what RM leaders shared about the multi-property problem for HSMAI’s RMS guide:
+Here’s what revenue management leaders shared about the above-property problem for HSMAI’s RMS guide: